billziss-gh/imap/README.md

     }
 ```

 1. Set the current node to the root of the tree.
-The first node in the tree contains general data about the data structure including a pointer to the root node; it is laid in such a manner so that algorithms like _lookup_, etc. can access it as if it was a regular internal node, which avoid special case code.
+The header node in the tree contains general data about the data structure including a pointer to the root node; it is laid in such a manner so that algorithms like _lookup_, etc. can access it as if it was a regular internal node, which avoids special casing code.
 2. Given a direction (`dirn`) access the slot value from the current node.
 3. If the slot value is not a pointer to another node, then:
-    1. If the slot has no value or if the node prefix does not match our _x_ value (which means that this node cannot contain _y_ values for our _x_ value) then return _null_.
+    1. If the slot has no value or if the node prefix does not match the _x_ value (which means that this node cannot contain _y_ values for the _x_ value) then return _null_.
     2. Otherwise return the found slot.
 4. Compute the new current node and retrieve its position (`posn`).
 5. Compute the direction at the node's position from the _x_ value and loop back to (2).